cognitae-ai/Cognitae/README.md

 ### The Integrator: Caspian

 The framework is designed to be orchestrated by **[Caspian, The Integrated Guide](./Cognitae_Intergrator/Caspian_Intergrator/)**.
 Caspian can "ingest" the architectures of other Cognitae, synthesising their capabilities into a single interface.
-This allows the user to manage the entire ecosystem through one coherent agent, reducing cognitive load while maintaining the constraint fidelity of each specialist. ([Try It ↗](https://gemini.google.com/gem/1QhRTRczhgdE4B_3yzSEQ_xnnoiNvHvJ6?usp=sharing))
+This allows the user to manage the entire ecosystem through one coherent agent, reducing cognitive load while maintaining the constraint fidelity of each specialist, I would suggest familiarizing yourself with the others before using Caspian. ([Try It ↗](https://gemini.google.com/gem/1QhRTRczhgdE4B_3yzSEQ_xnnoiNvHvJ6?usp=sharing))

 ### Caspian Rings: Integrated Workflows